Artist Residency at East of Elsewhere

 Our artist residency programme is currently taking a break.
 Please stay tuned for our next round and its new location.
 For any queries please get in touch at firstname.lastname@example.org

 Previous residents of East of Elsewhere

 Noy Haimovitz is a multi-media artist based in Tel-Aviv.
-Through an joint open call by East of Elsewhere and the Bezalel Academy of Arts and Design in Jerusalem, Noy was selected to spend the summer at EoE.
+Through a joint open call by East of Elsewhere and the Bezalel Academy of Arts and Design in Jerusalem, Noy was selected to spend the summer at EoE.
 His work produced over the course of the residency was presented in his At Home 'Do Not Feed The Goose', showcasing his creative exploration into the feelings of expectation and disappointment through the creation of a series of 'Art Traps'.

 Taïs Bean is a french artist and curator living and working across Europe.
 Through her work she unravels a narrative feeding from myths and themes such as animism, transformation, decay and birth, rites of passage, nomadism.
 During her March residency at East of Elsewhere, Taïs conducted interviews about loss as part of initial research for a new project 'The Cemetery For All Things'.

-Matilda Allsopp recently moved from London to Berlin to pursue a career in the arts.
+Matilda Allsopp moved from London to Berlin to pursue a career in the arts.
 During her March residency at East of Elsewhere, Matilda arranged meetings and visits with a range of Berlin galleries and cultural actors.

 Marianne Abbot is a filmmaker from Guatemala.
 During her February residency at East of Elsewhere, Marianne shot a silent film in Super 8 inspired by ostalgie and wrote about post-internet art for DRØME.